bandzcash/bandz-js/README.md

 Method for the user to delegate voting `and` proposition power to the chosen address

-- @param `user` The ethereum address that will create the proposal
+- @param `user` The smartBCH address that will create the proposal
-- @param `delegatee` The ethereum address to which the user wants to delegate proposition power and voting power
+- @param `delegatee` The smartBCH address to which the user wants to delegate proposition power and voting power
-- @param `governanceToken` The ethereum address of the governance token
+- @param `governanceToken` The smartBCH address of the governance token

 ```
 powerDelegation.delegate({